Sellafield: Windscale fire

-The worst incident to occur at the Sellafield site was the Windscale fire of October 1957.
-Rated at level 5 out of a possible 7 on the International Nuclear Event Scale (with only three events rated higher), the incident is one of the worst nuclear accidents the world has seen.
-A fire took place in the Windscale Piles, which were used to produce plutonium, resulting in a large release of radioactive fallout.
-Surrounding dairy farms were contaminated and large amounts of the iodine-131 isotope, which can cause thyroid cancer, were released.
+The Windscale fire of October 1957 stands as the most severe incident in the history of the Sellafield site.
+This event, rated at level 5 out of 7 on the International Nuclear Event Scale, ranks among the world's most significant nuclear accidents, with only three events having received higher ratings.
+The incident involved a fire in the Windscale Piles, facilities used for plutonium production, which resulted in a substantial release of radioactive fallout into the environment.

+The consequences of this event were far-reaching.
+Surrounding agricultural areas, particularly dairy farms, experienced radioactive contamination.
+Of notable concern was the release of significant quantities of the iodine-131 isotope, a known contributor to thyroid cancer risk.
+The scale and impact of this incident have made it a subject of ongoing study and discussion in the field of nuclear safety.

-The UK government played down the events for some time and the original reports on the fire were subject to heavy censorship, as Prime Minister Harold Macmillan feared the incident would harm British-American nuclear relations.
+The UK government downplayed the events for some time and the original reports on the fire were subject to heavy censorship, as Prime Minister Harold Macmillan feared the incident would harm British-American nuclear relations.
 It has since come to light that small but significant amounts of the highly dangerous radioactive isotope polonium-210 were also released, though knowledge of this was excluded from government reports until 1983.

 The Windscale fire remains Britain's worst nuclear accident, and the worst nuclear accident in the West.
 The release would have been much worse if it had not been for the filter at the top of the Pile's exhaust chimney.

 A 1988 UK government estimate stated that 100 people "probably" died as a result of exposure to the radioactive fallout from the Windscale fire.
-In 2007, the 50-year anniversary of the fire, new academic research concluded that the amount of radioactive fallout released was twice the existing estimates and it spread further east than thought.
+In 2007, the 50th anniversary of the fire, new academic research concluded that the amount of radioactive fallout released was twice the existing estimates and it spread further east than thought.
 The study concluded that 240 people were given cancer in the surrounding areas, and that 100 to 240 of these cancer cases were fatal.